rformagio/microservices-tests/README.md

 > network locations etc. A method invoked using mocked reference does not execute method body defined in class
 > file, rather the method behavior is configured using when-thenReturn methods combinations.
 >
-> In a junit test, we create objects for the class which needs to be tested and it’s methods to be invoked.
+> In a junit test, we create objects for the class which needs to be tested and it's methods to be invoked.
 We
 > create mocks for the dependencies which will not be present in test environment and objects are dependent on
 > it to complete the method call.

- - Difference between @Mock and @MockBean
+#### Difference between @Mock and @MockBean

- When you don´t need any dependencies from SpringBoot container, you can use @Mock.
+ When you don't need any dependencies from SpringBoot container, you can use @Mock.
  @MockBean can be used to add mocks to a Spring context.

  Spring Boot documentation: